DataDink/InteractionLib/README.md

 by Mark Nelson, Dave Reed, Thomas Dupont

-This is a jQuery plugin library designed to support easy wiring for common ajax and UI interactions.
+This is a jQuery plugin library that provides wiring for common ajax and UI interactions.
 For code samples and additional documentation please [visit my blog](http://markernet.blogspot.com/2012/02/interactionlib-sample-code.html).
 (Never fear!
 There will be more code samples!
 I promise!)